macavall/PythonFunctionV2Import/README.md

 Running command line `func pack --python --build-native-deps` or `func pack --python` will build out locally
-- Docker should be running locally for this command to work mimicing the same environment in Azure (Python runs only on Linux Function Apps on Azure PaaS)
+- Docker should be running locally for this command `func pack --python --build-native-deps` to work.
+This method most closely mimics the Azure Environment (Python runs only on Linux Function Apps on Azure PaaS)

 ![image](https://github.com/macavall/PythonFunctionV2Import/assets/43223084/afb78e14-b446-40f1-bd49-47a4a7822c83)